OHDSI/Broadsea/README.md

 -   Posit Connect for sites with commercial Posit licenses, for deploying Shiny apps
 -   DBT for ETL design

+### A Note on Docker Compose Commands

+Throughout this README, we will show docker compose commands with the convention of `docker-compose`.
+However, on some systems such as Red Hat Linux, you will need to use `docker compose` (no hyphen).

 ### Broadsea Dependencies

 -   Linux, Mac, or Windows with WSL